bamerman/coffee-docs/principles-of-coffee-brewing.md

      align="right"/>

 ## Putting it all together
 The goal of coffee brewing is to use the coffee brewing variables to adjust strength and extraction for optimal flavor.
-With this in mind, follow the steps below to brew appealing coffee:
+With this in mind, brew appealing coffee with these steps:

 1. **Find where your brew sits** on the flavor map.
 That spot is the center of the coffee compass.
 2. **Optimize strength** according to the flavor compass: